I Tried the Oura Ring and RingConn Smart Rings—Here Are My Thoughts

 - Less shiny look on the metallic finish, which may be considered a pro for some who prefer a matte look.

-- RingConn is slightly more noticeable when you’re wearing it, due to the swuare-circle-shape and slightly texture outer coating.
+- RingConn is slightly more noticeable when you’re wearing it due to the square-circle-shape and slightly textured outer coating.

 If you’re looking to avoid monthly subscription fees and save $20-50 bucks, RingConn’s highly comparable smart ring is a solid alternative to the Oura Ring—especially if you prefer a matte and textured finish rather than a shiny metallic one.